JodyMurray/my-first-project/README.md

-# robin-hobb-p1
+# Robin Hobb Fan Page P1

 <img width="1427" alt="Screenshot 2022-05-12 at 18 29 58" src="https://user-images.githubusercontent.com/101525431/168124214-224bd1a7-dad2-4034-84c5-d776cea53441.png">

 This fan page style website was designed to inform people of the author Robin Hobb and her work.
 Shown through a biography section and a page with her collection of series.
 Also included is a page for a fictional meetup based in Dublin that fans can apply for.

-This website contains three main pages; Home, Collection and Meetups.
-The Meetup page includes a section to enter your email address to sign up for the mentioned meetings held in Dublin.
+This website contains three main pages; Home, Collection and Newsletter.

 Users of this website will be well informed about Robin Hobb through a biography and a video interview, they will see pictures and read summaries of each of her series.
 The target audience of this page is mostly existing fans but new fans of the author are also welcome.
 This is mentioned so everybody feels welcome and fans can meet likeminded fans of this fantasy world!